 Licensing will create an avenue for people to experience and familiarize what companies do to develop a product or service since they have a bigger capacity in terms of funding, manpower, and other variables that may be hard to afford.
 Purchasing an entire company costs more than licensing.
 There is no cost needed for research and development if you license your product/service.
 You will only need to settle royalties and not an upfront development cost when licensing.
 You do not lose a lot of capital if the product does not do well in the market.

 What Are the Disadvantages of Licensing?

 An annual minimum royalty may be required for a certain amount of time depending on the licensing agreement.
 Advanced business models may become available that make licensing opportunities antiquated.
 The licensee may be forced to accept certain restrictions in terms of marketing through the agreement.
 The licensee could lose all rights to internal further development of his/her own technology.

 The licensor will not have the freedom to license his/her product elsewhere.
 Licensors may lose some, if not all, creative input towards the product/service because the licensee will get to make important decisions about the venture’s future.
 Licensors may disagree with some of the executive decisions, and the venture may fail from poor execution of strategy.
 Comparing licensing to crowdsourcing, licensing will cost more because you will need to invest more money to make it worthy enough to be licensed.

 If you need help licensing a product, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.